kaunel85/ong-bylaws/bylaws.md

 member by July 10th will be held responsible for paying their individual insurance fee as assessed by insurer.
 This fee will be due no later than September 30th.

-81. Chapter bills or fine assessments (including Dues) shall be paid to the Treasurer by cheque, money order, or credit card payment, in care of Phi Delta Theta – Ontario Gamma, by the 10th of each month billed.
+81. Chapter bills or fine assessments (including Dues) shall be paid to the Treasurer by cheque or Interac E-Transfer, in care of Phi Delta Theta – Ontario Gamma, by the 10th of each month billed.
 Additional fees may be added for processing.
     1. If the bill has not been paid by the 31st of the month, Article XVI, Section 154, 155 and 156 of the Code of Phi Delta Theta will be put into effect, and proper judicial procedure will be followed.

 82. Receipts will be issued by the Treasurer, President, or Vice President for all payments.
 It is the Member’s responsibility to maintain their receipts.

 83. The Treasurer will maintain a bank accounts for the chapter fund(chequings).